Vintage Lifestyle Expert: Interior Designer,

 Treasure Hunter, TV Personality & Author

-Bob's new book A Very Vintage Christmas taps into his love of the holidays and offers a sneak peek into his world of collecting, which began at the age of seven.
+Bob's new book VINTAGE LIVING is all about creating a beautiful home with treasured objects from the past.
+In it, Bob features lush interiors, shopping venues, ideas on entertaining and gift giving—and much more.
+His previous book, A Very Vintage Christmas taps into his love of the holidays and offers a sneak peek into his world of collecting, which began at the age of seven.
 Named by Entertainment Weekly as one of the top 26 Books of 2016, A Very Vintage Christmas taps into the comfort, connection and continuity of ornaments, lights and decorations so many of us loved through the years.

-Regulary featured in media outlets including The New York Times, Entertainment Weekly, The Huffington Post, The Associated Press, The Boston Globe, HGTV, FOX News Channel, Anderson Live and Martha Stewart's "Home Design," Bob delights in sharing design, antiques and bargaining advice.
+Regularly featured in media outlets including The New York Times, Entertainment Weekly, The Huffington Post, The Associated Press, The Boston Globe, HGTV, Anderson Live and Martha Stewart's "Home Design," Bob delights in sharing design, antiques and bargaining advice.

 Upon his arrival in New York over 20 years ago, Bob began working for an antiques dealer who specialized in Art Deco.
 He worked for her throughout his education at NYU, where he earned both a B.A. and a M.A.